awsdocs/aws-java-developer-guide/doc_source/examples-crypto-kms.rst

   :dedent: 8
   :language: java

-You can retrieve the object with the same client.
+You can retrieve the object using the same client.

 **Code**